-The patient can shower, bath and swim as normal if the stoma tract has been fully formed.
-As healing is dependent on the patient's medical condition please check with the managing healthcare professional for advice.
+You can shower, bath and swim as normal if the stoma tract has been fully formed.
+As healing is dependent on your medical condition please check with the managing healthcare professional for advice.

 Always ensure the tube end is closed and any clamp on the tube is applied during these activities.
 Always dry the site and tube thoroughly after bathing and swimming.